 Eran Henig is a tireless tech innovator with dozens of successful projects under his belt.
 He’s a seasoned master of code.
 And for as long as he can remember, he’s been a uniter of people.
 From organizing massive events for thousands of people in Israel, to transforming a culture of siloed tech engineers at the University of Toronto, Henig brings two things to the table: smart ideas and amazing people.

-Although Thriver initially started as a platform to manage office food programs (and was called Platterz), the co-founders realized that prospective clients had a real need for culture-enhancing services beyond food.
+Although Thriver initially started as a platform to manage office food programs (and was called Platterz), the co-founders realized that prospective clients had a real need for managing and working with an established network of trusted service providers, who can deliver at scale and customize based on the complex needs of their employees.
 With time, Thriver expanded its offerings to meet customer needs, evolving into the workplace culture platform it is today.

 Both men had recently sold companies and were ready for a new adventure.
 Waxman was looking for the next culture-shifting idea to sink his teeth into, and around the third hour of that fateful coffee date, their conversation turned to a subject that piqued his interest.